tum-pbs/pbdl-book/bayesian-intro.md

 However, this MLE viewpoint does not take any of the uncertainties mentioned above into account: for DL training, we likewise have a numerical optimization, and hence an inherent approximation error and uncertainty regarding the learned representation.
-Ideally, we should reformulate our the learning process such that it takes its own uncertainties into account, and it should make _posterior inference_ possible, i.e. learn to produce the full output distribution.
+Ideally, we should reformulate the learning process such that it takes its own uncertainties into account, and it should make _posterior inference_ possible, i.e. learn to produce the full output distribution.
 However, this turns out to be an